Simranjit884/chat-app/README.md

 # Chat App

 A full-stack real-time chat application built with ReactJS, Express, MongoDB, and Socket.io.
 This project allows users to sign up, log in, chat in real time, and update their profiles.
-The app is designed for easy deployment on platforms like Render.com.

 ## Features